P.J. Washington NBA Preview vs. the Wizards

 Wizards 2022-23 Defensive Insights

-- The Wizards were ranked 17th in the NBA defensively last year, allowing 114.4 points per contest.
+- The Wizards were 17th in the league last season, giving up 114.4 points per game.

-- The Wizards were the 12th-ranked squad in the NBA last year, allowing 43 rebounds per game.
+- The Wizards were the 12th-ranked team in the league last year, giving up 43 rebounds per game.

-- Conceding an average of 24.8 assists last season, the Wizards were the seventh-ranked team in the league.
+- In terms of assists, the Wizards were seventh in the league defensively last year, conceding 24.8 per game.

-- The Wizards gave up 12 made 3-pointers per contest last season, ninth in the NBA in that category.
+- The Wizards were the ninth-ranked team in the NBA in terms of allowing three-pointers last year, conceding 12 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!